 Last Stop on Market Street by Matt de la Peña

 A grumpy CJ and his nana ride a city bus full of wonderful characters.
-He wonders aloud why he doesn’t have the things his friends do and why they have to volunteer at the soup kitchen every week.
-His nana’s straightforward and positive responses help CJ see and appreciate what he has and what he can give.
+He wonders aloud why he doesn’t have the things his friends do and why they have to volunteer at the soup kitchen weekly.
+His nana’s straightforward and positive responses help CJ see and appreciate what he has and can give.

 The Librarian of Basra by Jeanette Winter